Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Method

 \subsection{Diffusion Personalization}

+We personalize diffusion models to preserve object identity~--- a necessary requirement for realistic 3DGS object insertion.
+To this end, we use two personalized diffusion models.
+The first is referred to as the \textit{rough personalization model} $\varepsilon_{\phi, r}$, which closely follows the DreamBooth~\citep{dreambooth} training pipeline.
+However, DreamBooth typically preserves only the main color and some texture details, often failing to fully maintain object identity and altering fine textures~\citep{he2025data}.
+To overcome this limitation, we develop a second personalized model referred to as the \textit{texture-preserving personalization model} $\varepsilon_{\phi,t}$, whose architecture and training procedure are specifically designed to preserve object identity.

-We use DreamBooth~\cite{dreambooth} for personalized image generation by fine-tuning a pretrained diffusion model with a small set of object images.
-To prevent overfitting and maintain generalization, DreamBooth employs \textsl{class preservation}, generating additional class-specific images for training.
-However, a classical DreamBooth personalization tends to overfit to a single lighting condition, as discussed in~\cref{sec:experimental_results:ablation_studies}.
-To mitigate this, we utilize IC-Light~\cite{iclight}, which synthesizes object images under varied illumination and backgrounds.
-IC-Light takes an object image, an object prompt, a background prompt, and lighting direction as inputs.
-Our approach involves sampling $N$ random viewpoints to render object images via 3D Gaussian Splatting (3DGS), selecting $N$ random backgrounds from 20 predefined environments (e.g., \textsl{kitchen, beach, forest, library}), and choosing lighting directions from two options (\textsl{right, left}).
-IC-Light then creates diverse images combining these elements.
-Finally, we fine-tune the diffusion model using DreamBooth with this varied image set.
-More details on personalization parameters are provided in~\cref{sec:experimental_results}.
+\paragraph{Rough Diffusion Personalization} Let $\varepsilon_{\phi}$ denote a pretrained diffusion model. \rewritten{To train the \textit{rough personalization model} $\varepsilon_{\phi,r}$ we follow the} DreamBooth~\citep{dreambooth} for personalized image generation by fine-tuning a pretrained diffusion model $\varepsilon_{\phi}$ on a small set of object images $X^o = \{x_1^o, \dots, x_N^o\}$.
+To prevent overfitting and maintain output diversity, DreamBooth uses \textit{class preservation}~--- generating additional images $X^{class} = \{x_1^{class}, \dots, x_k^{class}\}$ from the same class as the target object and adding them to the training set $X^o$.
+However, classical DreamBooth personalization tends to overfit to a single object appearance when all object images $X^o$ are captured under the same lighting, as discussed in Sec.~\ref{sec:experimental_results:ablation_studies}.

+To mitigate this issue, we utilize IC-Light~\citep{iclight}, which synthesizes object images under varied illumination and backgrounds.
+IC-Light takes an object image $x^o$, a descriptive object prompt, a background prompt, and a lighting direction as inputs.
+Our approach involves sampling $N$ random viewpoints to render object images $X^o$ via 3D Gaussian Splatting (3DGS), selecting $N$ random backgrounds from 20 predefined environments (e.g., \textit{kitchen, shop, park, library}), and choosing lighting directions from four options (\textit{right, left, up, down}).
+IC-Light then creates a diverse set of images $X^{ic} = \{x_1^{ic}, \dots, x_{ic}^N \}$ under various lighting conditions where each relit image $x_i^{ic}$ is generated from the corresponding render $x_i^o$ using IC-Light.
+Finally, we fine-tune a Diffusion Model $\varepsilon_{\phi}$ with LoRA~\citep{hu2022lora} using DreamBooth with images $\{X^{ic}, X^{class}\}$.
+More details on the personalization parameters are provided in Sec.~\ref{sec:experimental_results}.